JaxSCho/Pewlett-Hackard-Analysis/README.md

 Based on the two analysis deliverables described above,

-- About 30% of the all employees who are currently employed at Pewlett Hackhard are born between 1952 and 1955 and therefore, eligible to retire (i.e. 72,458 out of 240,124 total current employees)
+- About 30% of the all employees who are currently employed at Pewlett Hackhard are born between 1952 and 1955 and therefore, eligible to retire (i.e., 72,458 out of 240,124 total current employees).
-- About 70% of the employees eligible to retire hold senior-level job titles (i.e. Senior Engineer or Senior Staff) at Pewlett Hackhard.
+- About 70% of the employees eligible to retire hold senior-level job titles (i.e., Senior Engineer or Senior Staff) at Pewlett Hackhard.
 - There are only 2 current managers eligible to retire.
 - There are 1,549 unique employees who are currently employed at Pewlett Hackhard and who were born in 1965 and therefore, eligible to participate in the mentorship program.